 Pre-College Students choose one of two challenging curricula:

-Summer 2014 courses will be posted in early 2014.
-However, feel free to browse a complete listing of Summer 2013 undergraduate course offerings.
+View Summer 2015 course offerings.
 Please note, some courses may have educational prerequisites or require placement testing.

 Students select their college credit courses in consultation with the academic director, though registration in a desired course is not guaranteed.
 For complete course descriptions, including prerequisites and meeting times, see the Pre-College Course guide.
 Students must register, add, and drop courses through the Summer High School Programs office.

 Students earn one course unit (1 CU, or the equivalent of 3-4 college credit hours) for each course taken.
 Biology 101 counts as 1.5 CUs due to the rigorous laboratory component.
 Summer courses are typically smaller in size and taught by Penn faculty, staff, and visiting scholars.
 Most classes assign homework, research papers, midterms, and/or finals.
 College credit classes meet 2 to 5 times weekly, Monday through Friday.
 Textbooks and additional course materials may be required for class.

 Students in the Pre-College Program enrolled in one college course must also enroll in a non-credit enrichment course designed to complement and enhance undergraduate study.
 Courses may include public speaking, critical reading and academic writing, online research techniques, digital photography, community leadership, and SAT/ACT preparation.
 These courses are taught by learning specialists with extensive experience preparing students for Ivy League coursework.
 (Students enrolled in two college courses are considered fully subscribed to academic work and will not be enrolled in a non-credit course.)
 Enrichment courses meet four times weekly Monday through Thursday.